 As a relatively new blog, it is somewhat of an outlier.
 It has accumulated a wide variety of useful blog posts in its current 10 months of existence.
 Students studying engineering can find the blogs concerning software engineering useful as they pursue their degrees.
 Best of all, these blog posts often laced with humor.
 In addition to adding life to these topics, it makes them more approachable.

 8. NEXTDOOR ENGINEERING BLOG

-Nextdoor has emerged as an incredibly popular private social network for users and their neighbors.
-It also allows for communication and discussion about neighborhood issues.
-The company’s software engineers keep a blog where they post articles on various topics related to engineering and their company.
-Moreover, recent posts have focused on building VPCs with CloudFormation templates, and discussions with various company engineers.
+Among users and their neighbors, Nextdoor has become an incredibly popular private social network.
+As well as facilitating communication, it also facilitates neighborhood discussion.
+Software engineers at the company maintain a blog in which they discuss various topics related to engineering and their company.
+Additionally, recent posts have focused on building VPCs with CloudFormation templates, as well as discussions with various engineers.

-Designed for the everyday hacker with a keen interest in electronics and hardware.
-Moreover, international in scope and maintained by a loose but dedicated collective of individuals.
-Mostly dedicated to engineering DIY solutions built around custom hardware and affordable computer brains.
-But not all of this blog’s posts tackle specific, small-scale problems.
+For those who have a passion for electronics and hardware.
+Furthermore, international in scope and maintained by a loose but dedicated collective of individuals.
+They also specialize in engineering DIY solutions using custom hardware and affordable computer components.
+But not every post on this blog addresses specific, small-scale issues.

 10. PACKAGING MATTERS

-The last must-read engineering blogs list has Packaging Matters.
-Part of a relatively small niche focused on general packaging topics and developed by packaging engineers.
-The blog also provides a fascinating look at packaging engineering problems and solutions.
-Some posts focus on improved pallet cube efficiency, others on packaging efficiencies that may prove interesting to any engineering student.
+Packaging Matters made the last list of must-read engineering blogs.
+A relatively small niche focusing on general packaging topics and developed by packaging engineers.
+A fascinating look at packaging engineering problems and solutions can also found on the blog.
+The posts can range from improving pallet cube efficiency to packaging efficiencies that may be of interest to any engineering student.